jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 ![Passengers survived by class and age](/img/2017-05-07-survivors-by.png)

-From the above bar graphs we can see that there is a big change in ratio between male and female, and between third class and first/second class passengers represented in the two different categories (Survived: False/True).
-It do look as if women had a higher chance of survival than men and third class passengers a much lower chance than 1 class passengers.
+From the above bar graphs we can see that there is a big change in the ratio between male and female, and between third class and first/second class passengers represented in the two different categories (Survived: False/True).
+It does look as if women had a higher chance of survival than men and third class passengers a much lower chance than 1 class passengers.
 To really make sure that this isn't just in our sample we will perform two tests to see if the deviations are